 There is a misconception among small businesses that they can’t get federal government contracts.
-The truth is, however, the federal government has a goal of awarding 23 percent of prime contracts to eligible small businesses.
-Moreover, the federal government has exceeded that goal for the last six years.
-In 2018, the U.S. government awarded 25.05 percent of federal contracts totaling $120.8 billion to small businesses.
+The truth is, however, the federal government prioritizes using small businesses for work.

 The Small Business Administration publishes an annual scorecard that also shows the U.S. government’s goals for awarding contracts to specific types of small businesses.
 In 2021:

-- Goal for small disadvantaged businesses, 5 percent; contracts awarded 9.65 percent
+- The goal for small, disadvantaged businesses, 5 percent; contracts awarded 53.38 percent

-The Small Business Administration (SBA) points out the U.S. government is incentivized to award contracts to small businesses to provide opportunities to these groups as well as spur the economy and job creation and have the advantage of ideas and innovations from businesses of all sizes.
+The Small Business Administration (SBA) points out the U.S. government is incentivized to award contracts to small businesses to provide opportunities to these groups, spur the economy and job creation, and have the advantage of ideas and innovations from companies of all sizes.

-If you’re convinced that government is a viable market for your small managed services provider (MSP) or value-added reseller (VAR) business, the SBA is an excellent resource of information and guidance.
-The SBA advises that businesses entering this market:
+Suppose you’re convinced that government is a viable market for your small managed services provider (MSP) or value-added reseller (VAR) business.
+In that case, the SBA is an excellent resource of information and guidance.
+The SBA advises that companies entering this market:

 Meet size and basic requirements: Before you can do business with the federal government as a small business, you need to prove you are, indeed, a small business.
-You can use the SBA’s Size Standards Tool to determine if your business qualifies.
+You can use the SBA’s Size Standards Tool to determine your business qualifies.
 Also, acknowledge that the government prefers to do business with established companies with good reputations.
 You will also need to comply with all laws and regulations.

-Market research: Use information from the Federal Procurement Data System – Next Generation, USASpending.gov, and Agency Recurring Procurement Forecasts to learn which government agencies are buying, what they buy, and who is getting contract awards.
+Market research: Use information from the Federal Procurement Data System – Next Generation and Agency Recurring Procurement Forecast to learn which government agencies are buying, what they buy, and who is getting contract awards.

 How to Tap into the Opportunity

-Once you have collected all the information and completed the registrations you need, you can list your business in databases that government agencies use to search for contractors, such as the Dynamic Small Business Search (DSBS), maintained by the SBA.
+Once you have collected all the information and completed the necessary registrations, you can list your business in databases that government agencies use to search for contractors, such as the Dynamic Small Business Search (DSBS), maintained by the SBA.

 Is Your Business a Good Candidate for Subcontracting?